 The Ballad of Dorothy Wordsworth

-From the acclaimed writer Frances Wilson, an immensely powerful new biography of Wordsworth’s beloved sister, collaborator and muse.
+The Ballad of Dorothy Wordsworth, by Frances Wilson, is a hugely powerful biography of Wordsworth’s beloved sister, champion and muse.